Unbundlesss/OUROVEON/README.md

 ![](doc/ouroveon_vec.svg)

-Experimental audio projects built to interact with data from [Endlesss](https://endlesss.fm). **OUROVEON** is a set of interconnected apps, slowly being built from modular components around an evolving "Endlesss SDK"; one part a learning exercise in audio coding and one part laboratory for ideas that build upon Endlesss' particular data model.
+Experimental audio projects built to interact with data from multiplayer music collaboration app [Endlesss](https://endlesss.fm). **OUROVEON** is a set of interconnected apps, slowly being built from modular components around an evolving "Endlesss SDK"; one part a learning exercise in audio coding and one part laboratory for ideas that build upon Endlesss' particular data model.

 NB.
 These are experimental toys, not finished products (yet), so please set your expectations accordingly.
 That said, a lot of love, care and substantial real-world testing has been put into their development - just do be aware that functionality and UI is subject to change rapidly and randomly as the potentials are explored!